 The IRS states that over 90 percent of refunds are issued within 21 days of processing a tax return.
 Some taxpayers elect to receive a paper check for the refund.
-However, around eight in ten people choose e-file and receive a direct deposit.
-The federal government issued nearly 122 million tax refunds for fiscal 2021, totaling more than $1.1 trillion in payments.
+However, around eight in 10 people choose to e-file and receive a direct deposit.
+The federal government processed nearly 261 million tax refunds for fiscal 2021, totaling more than $1.1 trillion in payments.

 Is a tax refund considered income?

 It can be confusing to determine exactly what the IRS categorizes as taxable income.

 A tax refund on your federal income tax isn't considered income.
 Taxpayers don't need to worry about paying more taxes on the refund they received since it's technically the taxpayer’s money to begin with.

 The refunds you receive from your state income tax returns may be considered income.
 It depends on whether you deducted state and local income taxes in your tax returns the previous year.